 It’s True, There’s No Sandy Beach

-If you’re one of those people who dream of sipping umbrella drinks while sunning on a white sandy beach, you’re out of luck.
+If you’re one of those people who dream of sipping umbrella drinks while sunning on Saba’s white sandy beach, you’re out of luck.
 Saba doesn’t have one.
-But trust me, with all it has to offer nobody is complaining.
+But trust me, with all it has to offer no one is complaining.

 No Big Nightclubs Either